keylime/keylime/README.md

 If you also have the option extract_payload_zip in /etc/keylime.conf set to True on the cloud_node, then it will automatically extract the zip containing an unprotected private key, public key, certificate and CA certificate to /var/lib/keylime/secure/unzipped

-# bundling keylime_node into a semi-portable binary
+# Bundling keylime_node into a semi-portable binary

 You can build a single binary for the keylime_node service.
 It uses http://www.pyinstaller.org/  Install with `pip install pyinstaller`